sailfish009/openstructure/modules/mol/base/doc/entity.rst

   .. attribute:: name

      The chain name.
 The name uniquely identifies the chain in the entity.
 In most cases, the chain name is one character.
-This is restriction of the PDB file format.
-However, you are free to use longer names as long as you don't want to save them as PDB files
+This is a restriction of the PDB file format.
+However, you are free to use longer names as long as you don't  want to save them as PDB files.

      This property is read-only.
 To change the name, use an :class:`XCSEditor`.

      Also available as :meth:`GetName`